SirKero/Guided-ReSTIR-FG-Plus/README.md

 To change the rendering algorithm, use the `Active Graph` drop-down menu at the top of the UI window.
 Note that selecting an algorithm allocates the memory required for that algorithm.
 For more information about a setting, hover over the `(?)` icon.

+When changing settings or using other scenes, make sure that the **photon buffer does not overflow**, as this can cause darkening and other artifacts.
+The current photon count and the setting for changing the buffer size can be found under `Photon Options` at the top.

 Controls:
 - `WASD` - Camera movement